Social Order Maintenance Act

 1. Wandering at midnight, looking suspicious.
 Giving no justifiable reasons while being questioned and posing a threat to public safety despite having been dissuaded.

-2. Hiding in deserted or unattended buildings, mines, dugouts, cars, boats, or aircrafts without justifiable reasons and likely posing a threat to public safety.
+2. Hiding in deserted or unattended buildings, mines, dugouts, cars, boats, or aircraft without justifiable reasons and likely posing a threat to public safety.

-3. Providing shelter to or hiring a person of unknown identity without reporting it to police authorities immediately and thus likely posing a threat to public safety.
+3. Providing shelter to or hiring a person of unknown identity without reporting it to police authorities immediately, thus likely posing a threat to public safety.

-4. Burning plants and objects on both sides of a road without prior permission from the police and thus likely undermining visibility for car drivers and traffic safety.
+4. Burning plants and objects on both sides of a road without prior permission from the police authorities, thus likely reducing visibility for car drivers and traffic safety.

-5. Gathering people for a wedding, funeral or religious parade without reporting the parade route to the police authorities and having obstructed traffic safety.
+5. Gathering people for a wedding, funeral, or religious parade without reporting the parade route to the police authorities and obstructing traffic safety.

 Article 75